FusionEnergyX/FusionX/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Polis Core.
+This issue tracker is only for technical issues related to FusionX.

-General Polis questions and/or support requests and are best directed to the [Polispay Reddit](https://www.reddit.com/r/polispay/).
+General Fusion questions and/or support requests and are best directed to the [Fusionpay Reddit](https://www.reddit.com/r/polispay/).

 To report critical security issues, email infosec@polispay.org instead of creating Github issues.